A New Two-dimensional Model-based Subspace Method for Large-scale Unconstrained Derivative-free Optimization: 2D-MoSub: Some properties of 2D-MoSub

 It holds that the difference between the right-hand side of (\ref{wantandneedtoprove}) and the left-hand side of (\ref{wantandneedtoprove}) is

 since \(0<c<1\).
 Therefore, we obtain the strictly convex of the objective function of the subproblem. \end{proof}

 The theorem above shows that the model \(Q_{k}\) obtained by \texttt{2D-MoSub} is exactly the unique solution of the subproblem (\ref{subproblemofqk}).
-The above shows the method \texttt{2D-MoSub}'s advantage when \(\dd_1^{(k)}\) is a gradient descent direction.
+The above shows the method \texttt{2D-MoSub}'s advantage when \(\dd_1^{(k)}\) is an approximate gradient descent direction.

 \begin{theorem} If \(Q_k\) is the solution of subproblem (\ref{subproblemofqk}), then for quadratic function \(f\), it holds that

 where \(\tilde{f}=f\circ \T_{\dd_1^{(k)},\dd_2^{(k)}}^{(k)}\). \end{theorem}